Pediatric Pneumonia Workup

 Histology

-Tissue samples of lung tissue in human infants have typically been obtained from an unrepresentative population.
-The sample population usually includes only infants with severe pulmonary disease that results in death or threatens to do so or infants who die of other causes and have coincidental sampling of the lung.
-Consequently, direct observations regarding histologic changes in mild or moderate pneumonia are sparse and are often supplemented by extrapolation from animal disease models, human adults with similar diseases, or more severe cases in human infants that resulted in death or biopsy.
-Despite these limitations, certain observations in congenital pneumonia recur, whether or not a specific pathogen is implicated.[39]
+Tissue samples of lung tissue in human infants have typically been obtained from an unrepresentative sample population.
+Such a sample population usually includes only infants with severe pulmonary disease that results in death or threatens to do so or infants who die of other causes and have coincidental sampling of the lung.
+Consequently, direct observations regarding histologic changes in mild or moderate pneumonia are sparse and are often supplemented by extrapolation from animal disease models, human adults with similar diseases, or other more severe cases in human infants that resulted in death or biopsy.
+Despite these limitations, certain observations in congenital pneumonia recur, whether or not a specific pathogen is implicated.
+[49]

 Macroscopically, the lung may have diffuse, multifocal, or very localized involvement with visibly increased density and decreased aeration.
 Frankly hemorrhagic areas and petechiae on pleural and intraparenchymal surfaces are common.
 Airway and intraparenchymal secretions may range from thin and watery to serosanguineous to frankly purulent, and they are frequently accompanied by small to moderate pleural effusions that display variable concentrations of inflammatory cells, protein, and glucose.